adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  color: red;
 	}

+We should use this approach for convenience, not for performance.
+Think about it: every time we remove a rule, we have to add a selector to the list which exchanges one line of code for another.

-If one module deviates from the styles in the abstraction, it should be removed.
+If a module deviates from the abstraction, remove it from the list.
 Otherwise we'll experience override hell later on.
-Use this technique for convenience, not for performance.
+Or we'll spend a lot more time trying to come up with a new abstraction.

-There are times when overrides makes sense, which we'll discuss in [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).
+Overriding makes sense when a module is well understood and encapsulated.
+This is something we'll discuss further in [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).

 ## What about mixins?